Aleksftw/weather_app/README.md

 # Weather App
  Full-stack weather application consisting of:
-- REST API endpoint which internally retrieves data from a remote service (OpenWeatherMap) and sends it in JSON machine readable format.
+- REST API endpoint which internally retrieves data from a remote service (OpenWeatherMap) and delivers it in JSON machine readable format.
 - Front end UI that presents the data in human readable format.

 ## Local Setup